-The International Criminal Court’s chief prosecutor called on all actors to “stop attacking civilians and committing crimes” or run the risk of prosecution by the Court.
-Subsequently, the chief prosecutor’s office opened a preliminary investigation to these crimes in February 2014 and in September it concluded there is justification for proceeding with an investigation.
+The chief prosecutor of the International Criminal Court (ICC) called on all actors to “stop attacking civilians and committing crimes” or run the risk of ICC prosecution.
+Subsequently, the chief prosecutor’s office opened a preliminary investigation into these crimes in February 2014 and in September it concluded there is justification for proceeding with an investigation.

 In addition to authorizing MISCA and MINUSCA, the UN Security Council has taken the following steps to respond to the atrocities being committed in CAR:

 - Established an arms embargo, a panel of experts, and a sanctions committee

 - Inaugurated a commission of inquiry to investigate violations of international humanitarian and human rights law and abuses of human rights, as well as to monitor “hate propaganda” in an effort to limit its impact and deter would-be perpetrators, according to the inquiry chairperson

 - Called for increased human rights monitoring capacity

 - Is considering travel bans and asset freezes for leaders and perpetrators of the violence

 - Issued frequent statements from the secretary-general, the special adviser on the prevention of genocide, and other high-level UN officials on the severity of the situation

 The US has attempted to mitigate Christian-Muslim violence by:

 - Sending US Ambassador to the United Nations Samantha Power and other US officials on multiple visits to CAR to meet with religious leaders as well as with officials from the transitional government, MISCA, and France

 - Working with UN partners to impose targeted sanctions on individuals and entities contributing to the violence

 - Encouraging media to disseminate messages from religious leaders urging peace and reconciliation

 - Recording, translating, and playing on local radio a statement by President Obama urging an end to the violence

 - Developing Voice of America programs featuring religious leaders from the US and the Central Africa Republic who support ending the atrocities

 - Supporting the creation of a network of local community and interfaith religious leaders for promoting peace and reconciliation efforts